 Discover the Origins of Yoga

 Yoga is now practiced by millions of people all over the globe in a variety of styles and variants.
-We emphasise an old wisdom, current living approach to yoga at Replenish.
-Join us as we journey to India this November to honour the traditions of yoga with a modern twist.
+We emphasize old wisdom, the current living approach to yoga at Replenish.
+Join us as we journey to India this November to honor the traditions of yoga with a modern twist.

 In Which Veda Mentions About The Elements Of Yoga?
 We have explored a wide range of things in response to your query.
 If you want to learn more about yoga, check out these articles.

 Yoga’s ultimate goal is self-awareness, or being more aware of oneself.
 To have inner and mental satisfaction while avoiding entertainment in the physical form of the world.
 The Bhagavad Gita mentions Karma Yoga, which does not need renunciation and may be refined in everyday life.

 - A methodical approach to achieving a goal.

 - Techniques for gaining control of one’s body and thoughts.

 - The name of a philosophical school or system (darsana).